 Wilkinson's data included a approximately 1600 sites with no documentary evidence for their names.
 These were mostly small quarries and gravel pits (typically used for building or road materials), isolated shafts etc. Wilkinson assigned names to these sites based on nearby features (typically topographic or farm names).
 It was decided to revert them to just that shown on the map.
 The facility to search by distance from a specified grid reference, latitude/longitude or post code allows such unnamed sites near a given location to be displayed.

 Grid references for additional sites and corrections to grid references in existing data where encountered have been corrected by reference to National Library of Scotland georeferenced versions of the 2nd edition OS 6" maps (or, in some cases 25" maps).
-Such corrections been made in accordance with The National Grid Map Reference System, Ordnance Survey 2004 i.e. the grid reference specifies the south-west corner of the 100 m (6-figure references) or 10 m (8-figure references) square in which the feature is shown on the map.
-Consequently, for large features such as extensive slate quarries the grid reference shown in the gazetteer will be that containing the south-west extent of the feature.
+Such corrections been made in accordance with The National Grid Map Reference System, Ordnance Survey 2004 i.e. the grid reference specifies the south-west corner of the 1 km (4-figure references), 100 m (6-figure references) or 10 m (8-figure references) grid square in which the feature is shown on the map.

 Duplicated data have been eliminated and minor corrections have been made.